DioxusLabs/dioxus/README.md

 See the [awesome-dioxus](https://github.com/DioxusLabs/awesome-dioxus) page for a curated list of content in the Dioxus Ecosystem.

 ## Why Dioxus and why Rust?

 TypeScript is a fantastic addition to JavaScript, but it's still fundamentally JavaScript.
 TS code runs slightly slower, has tons of configuration options, and not every package is properly typed.

-In contrast, Dioxus is written in Rust - which is almost like "TypeScript on steroids".

 By using Rust, we gain: